zoylendt/zoylendt.github.io/content/Notes/makemkv.md

 A quick note about how to run MakeMKV in Docker on Synology (works on other platforms aswell).

-I use this to convert .VOB into .MKV files.
+I've used this to convert .VOB into .MKV files.

 1. Create folders in the Synology WebUI (or terminal):